zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 MLIR IR exists at multiple levels simultaneously:

-**Level 5 - Domain-specific (highest abstraction)**:
-- Custom dialects for specific domains (Transformer ops, database queries, etc.)
-- Operations like `transformer.attention`, `graph.conv2d`
-- Semantics: "what computation to perform" (mathematical specification)
+**Level 5 - Domain-specific (highest abstraction)** contains custom dialects for specific domains such as Transformer operations and database queries.
+Operations like `transformer.attention` and `graph.conv2d` exist at this level.
+The semantics focus purely on "what computation to perform," providing mathematical specifications without implementation details.

 At Level 4, structured compute is represented through the Linalg dialect, with operations like `linalg.matmul`, `linalg.conv`, and `linalg.reduce` that express structured linear algebra using iteration spaces, index maps, and declarative operations.